-Another trend that took hold last year that we expect to continue in 2019 is increased emphasis on unified communications.
+Another trend that took hold last year that we expect to continue is increased emphasis on unified communications.
 Instead of building phone systems wherein the basic function is to make and receive calls, many VoIP phone system providers have focused their attention on incorporating other communication elements into their platforms.
 This includes options for instant messaging and video conferencing.

 With a growing number of businesses now looking for unified communications features, we expect more VoIP phone system providers to continue adding these tools to their platforms.

 On example of this move toward more unified communications is what Vonage is doing with social messaging.
 In the fourth quarter of last year, Vonage unveiled a new integration with Facebook Messenger.
 This allows customers to reply to messages sent in Messenger through all applications of their Vonage service.
-We see this trend of adding new communication options to the business phone system platform to continue in 2019.
+We see this trend of adding new communication options to the business phone system platform to continue.

 The cost structure for a business VoIP phone system differs based on whether you have a cloud-based or on-premises system.

 Cloud-based systems have monthly fees, but little to no upfront costs.
 Conversely, on-premises systems have large upfront capital expenditures with small monthly fees.